summer-ce/ZplayNetworks/Statistics.md

 * event：
 AppFlyerSDKManager.Instance.
 AppFlyerLogEvent(string eventName, Dictionary<string, string> eventValues);

-<font color='red'>Note: The secondary function is open for you.
-Please do not add your content to this function to avoid accidentally deleting the code you added by using dynamic deletion. </font>
+### Note: The secondary function is open for you.
+Please do not add your content to this function to avoid accidentally deleting the code you added by using dynamic deletion.

 ## Flurry
 * Official website link：https://developer.yahoo.com/flurry/docs/integrateflurry/unity/